Foreign exchange reserves: Purpose

 Mixed exchange rate regimes ('dirty floats', target bands or similar variations) may require the use of foreign exchange operations to maintain the targeted exchange rate within the prescribed limits, such as fixed exchange rate regimes.

 As seen above, there is an intimate relation between exchange rate policy (and hence reserves accumulation) and monetary policy.
 Foreign exchange operations can be sterilized (have their effect on the money supply negated via other financial transactions) or unsterilized.

 Non-sterilization will cause an expansion or contraction in the amount of domestic currency in circulation, and hence directly affect inflation and monetary policy.
 For example, to maintain the same exchange rate if there is increased demand, the central bank can issue more of the domestic currency and purchase foreign currency, which will increase the sum of foreign reserves.
 Since (if there is no sterilization) the domestic money supply is increasing (money is being 'printed'), this may provoke domestic inflation.
 Also, some central banks may let the exchange rate appreciate to control inflation, usually by the channel of cheapening tradable goods.

-Since the amount of foreign reserves available to defend a weak currency (a currency in low demand) is limited, a currency crisis or devaluation could be the end result.
+Since the amount of foreign reserves available to defend a weak currency (a currency in low demand) is limited, a currency crisis or devaluation could be the result.
 For a currency in very high and rising demand, foreign exchange reserves can theoretically be continuously accumulated, if the intervention is sterilized through open market operations to prevent inflation from rising.
 On the other hand, this is costly, since the sterilization is usually done by public debt instruments (in some countries Central Banks are not allowed to emit debt by themselves).

 In practice, few central banks or currency regimes operate on such a simplistic level, and numerous other factors (domestic demand, production and productivity, imports and exports, relative prices of goods and services, etc.) will affect the eventual outcome.
 Besides that, the hypothesis that the world economy operates under perfect capital mobility is clearly flawed.

 As a consequence, even those central banks that strictly limit foreign exchange interventions often recognize that currency markets can be volatile and may intervene to counter disruptive short-term movements (that may include speculative attacks).
 Thus, intervention does not mean that they are defending a specific exchange rate level.
 Hence, the higher the reserves, the higher is the capacity of the central bank to smooth the volatility of the Balance of Payments and assure consumption smoothing in the long term.